luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

 Then, we can create operator Rook.io.
 It will create:
 * one rook-ceph-operator pod in the newly created rook-ceph project/namespace
 * plus 2 pods per Openshift worker node: 1 rook-ceph-agent + 1 rook-discoverer.

+In total there will be 7 pods running, because we have 3 worker nodes.

 ```
 oc create -f common.yaml